unoplatform/uno.extensions/doc/Overview/Mvux/Advanced/Commands.md

      #### ImplicitCommands attribute

      By default, implicit command generation is enabled by default.
 So that any method in the Model that matches the command criteria will be generated as a command.
-     However, you may choose to switch this off for a specific method, class, or for the entire assembly.
+     However, you may choose to switch this off for a specific method, class, or the entire assembly.

      This can be achieved using the `ImplicitCommands` attribute.
 Here are some examples: